 Such further updates and changes have made doing business in Vietnam less burdensome and more beneficial for foreign enterprises.

 Vietnam has a strategic location in the center of ASEAN.
 In addition, it is one of the most prospective economies in Southeast Asia.

 Vietnam also shares boundaries with the Pacific Ocean, Thailand, Laos, Cambodia, and China.
 This provides the country with favorable conditions for international shipping and trading.

 Interestingly, Vietnam’s market also benefits from the shift in China’s supply chains.

 The country is close to the manufacturing hub of southern China – one of the world’s largest economies and trading hubs.

 Thanks to this proximity, Vietnam has become an attractive destination for investors wanting to access the supply chains from China.

-If you want to know more about how Vietnamese culture and customs could potentially affect your business, simply check out our overview of Business culture in Vietnam for more information!
+If you want to know more about how Vietnamese culture and customs could potentially affect your enterprise, simply check out our overview of the Business culture in Vietnam for more information!